cj-wong/gitea_api_tools/README.md

 Create an access token. ([Reference][GITEA_API_TOKEN]) The minimum permissions used by this project are "Read" for both "Repository" and "User".

 You can now run `gitea-api configure` to interactively configure your settings.
+For OS compatibility, check below.

 ### Manual (not recommended)